 Instructions

-- Add 1 teaspoon oil to a 12-inch deep skillet or sauté pan (with a lid) and place over medium heat.
+- Add 1 teaspoon oil to a 12-inch deep skillet or sauté pan (with a lid) and place over MEDIUM heat.
 Add the beef (or turkey) and cook, stirring to break it up, until thoroughly cooked and no longer pink, about 5 minutes.
 Drain well and transfer the cooked meat to a plate and set aside.

 - Add remaining 1 teaspoon oil to your empty skillet and return it to the heat.
 Add the onion and bell pepper.
 Sauté for 3 to 4 minutes until softened.
 Add the frozen corn and the zucchini.
 Cook, stirring for 3 to 4 minutes, or until the zucchini is fork tender.
-Reduce heat to low and add the black beans.
+Reduce heat to LOW and add the black beans.

 - Return the cooked meat to the skillet but do not stir.
 Sprinkle the chili powder, cumin, garlic powder, oregano, paprika, salt, crushed red pepper, and black pepper over the meat and stir to combine.
 Stir in the tomato sauce and water and cook and stir for a minute or two.
 Sprinkle with the cheese, cover, and cook just until the cheese has melted.